ivan-kopylove/java-incubator/readme.md

 Early stage projects are here as well - to be extracted into a separate project when matured enough.

-On top of that, there are a bit more complex, but still atomic examples.
+Apart from that, there are a bit more complex, but still atomic examples.

 Finally, there are atomic koans.
 Predict what will be printed and Fixmes.